dvarrazzo/replisome/README.rst

 Requirements
 ------------

-The data source must be PostgreSQL 9.4 or following versions.
+The data source must be PostgreSQL running at least version 9.4 or newer.

 Build and Install